What is brand management?

-- Your brand assets: What brand material should be used, and is it centralised for access by everyone?
-Is everyone clear on when, where, and why branded collateral should be used?
+- Your brand asset portfolio: What brand assets should be used, and are they centralised for access by everyone?
+Is everyone clear on when, where, and why a branded asset should be used?

 Implement your brand strategy

-Your brand strategy needs to be understood and implemented not just across your marketing department, but across the whole business.
+Your plan needs to be understood and implemented not just across your marketing department, but across the whole business.
 The values of your brand need to be felt in every interaction a customer, stakeholder, or casual browser might have with your business, meaning it’s everyone’s responsibility to uphold.

 Your implementation should:

 - Be aimed at specific audiences: One-size-fits-all won’t work.
-Segment your audiences, and if possible, use dynamic journey orchestration to give your customers a personalised experience.
+Segment your audiences, and if possible, use dynamic journey orchestration to give consumers a personalised experience.

 - Not put extra burden on your team: Using software to do the legwork means you free your team members to take action for improvement, rather than gathering information.

 - Ensure your internal communications are as strong as the ones you send out to consumers.
 The brand management process should be clear to everyone in your business.
 A successful brand is the sum of its parts, after all.

 Measuring performance should ideally be happening all the time, in real-time if possible.
 The faster you’re able to get brand-based insights, the more quickly you can take action.
 Measuring performance across a number of metrics will help you build a full picture of how your brand appears to the outside world.

 - Brand metrics: Using brand metrics such as brand equity, brand awareness, brand consideration, brand associations, perceived quality, Net Promoter Score (NPS) and more can help you to see where you stand on brand equity.